 When Archibald James Jacob McPhail was born on July 31, 1870, in Cornwall, Ontario, Canada (different records have different dates (July 13, July 30 and 31 and years reported vary from 1869-1871) his father, John James McPhail (1847-?), was around 23 and his mother, Catherine (née McIntosh) (1845-?), was around 25.
+He had three brothers and three sisters.
 His mother was widowed and Archie was forced to seek work at age 13.
 His ancestors were Scottish.

 When Archie met his future wife, he was working as a Derrick operator at the Sault Ste.
 Marie canal.
 Archibald married Cecelia Garrow on October 10, 1892, at Cathédrale du Précieux-Sang in Sault Sainte Marie, Ontario, Canada (the church no longer stands).
 Archibald was 21 at Cecelia was 16 at the time of the marriage, his occupation is “engineer”.
 The marriage was witnessed by Cecelia’s mother, Bridget, and sister, Mary.